Stevatron/In-store-billing-app/README.md

   <ul>
     <li>The current version of the application does not support entering decimal values for the quantity of products sold in pieces.
 Potential enhancements could include adding support for decimal values.</li>
     <li>The application currently lacks comprehensive input validation.
 It would be beneficial to include additional checks to ensure that users provide all the necessary information and prevent them from       accidentally leaving any fields blank or incomplete.</li>
+    <li>The application GUI is written on Serbian language, which will make it difficult for some people to understand and use the application properly.</li>
   </ul>
 <h2>Requirements</h2>
 <ul>